indiesoftby/defold-object-interpolation/README.md

-# Object Interpolation Component for Defold
+# Object Interpolation Component for Defold (PREVIEW)

 This component for the Defold game engine allows you to interpolate the position and rotation of a game object between fixed update steps.